Helpful Answers to the Most Frequently Asked Questions

 ACH stands for Automatic Clearing House, which is an electronic network for financial transactions.
 Anytime you pay a bill with a check, have an automatic payment set up, etc., ACH is the system that handles the movement of the money.
 In terms of the requirements for Reward Checking, an ACH auto debit transaction is any type of automatic bill payment that would be handled through the ACH system.
 Phone bills, electric bills, and mortgage payments are some examples of the number of automatic payments that would count.

-What kind of transactions count towards the “12 minimum” for Reward Checking?
+What kind of transactions count toward the “12 minimum” for Reward Checking?

 Any kind of point-of-sale transaction will count towards the requirement.
 Point-of-sale refers to purchases made with an electronic register and authenticated using either PIN or signature.
 Any time you swipe your debit card to pay for a good or service and either sign your name or enter your PIN, it will count towards the requirement.
 Internet-based transactions will also count towards the 12 minimum required transactions once they POST and SETTLE during the qualification cycle.
 Please note that RETURNS will not count towards the minimum, even if you swipe your debit card in order to have the money put back into your account.
 Only the sale of goods and services will count.
 If a customer has 11 debit card transactions and then makes a return, they still only have 11 debit card transactions.